Read our Intro to Dangers in SAP Transport blog post for more information about this blog series and SAP Transports.

 This test, and over 100 others, are conducted automatically in the Onapsis Platform for both internal and external transport objects.
 Read the SAP Transport Inspection Application note (PDF) for additional details on how the technology works and how it can be integrated into your business process with the Onapsis Platform.

-Parts 1 and 2 of this blog series covered risks posed by the ability to circumvent Authority Checks in SAP transports.
 Up next in Part 3, we’ll dive into the manipulation of job management and its associated risks to SAP Transports.